1Deterministic/1D-Sync/README.md

 * `email_only_if_an_error_occur`: defines if the email will be sent only when a sync error happens, must be **True** or **False** - [required if `send_email` is **True**, doesn't have a default value]

 * `post_sync_script`: script to be executed after the synchronization.
-It will run once per program loop (once every `check_cooldown` time period), immediately before the log write and sending the email - [optional, the default value is an empty command]
+It will run once per program loop (once every `check_cooldown` time period), immediately before the log write and sending the email.
+If you're running on Windows and want to use cmd functions like `dir`, add at the beginning of the line the command `powershell`, followed by the command.
+Another option is to create a **.bat** file and run it directly - [optional, the default value is an empty command]

 * `run_post_sync_script_only_if_a_sync_occur`: defines if the post sync script will run only if a sync was executed, ignoring the ones in cooldown.
 Must be **True** or **False** - [optional, the default value is False]